SEM is a survival tactic for many B2B brands. Make sure you get it right with these tips.

 Many of our clients include paid advertising as part of their integrated campaigns and ‘always on’ brand awareness marketing activities.
 For some, their market is crowded with competitors and their product or service is commoditised, so SEM is a survival tactic.

 First, be clear on what you want, need and expect.
-Ads can be used for brand awareness and generating leads, but think about how much you are prepared to pay for a lead.
+Ads can be used for brand awareness and lead generation, but think about how much you are prepared to pay for a lead.
 What will be considered a lead?
 And do you have a clear definition of what successful awareness looks like?

 If you’ve developed an amazing new content piece, then use this channel to gain new contacts for your database to nurture ongoing.

-SEM (Adwords and display network) is a mid to longer term strategy.
+SEM (Google Ads and display network) is a mid- to longterm strategy.
 LinkedIn and Facebook are more targeted and you may see results in a shorter time.
 It takes time to optimise your ads for cost and placement, so don’t expect results instantly.

 SEM should be used in conjunction with other tactics, such as LinkedIn or Facebook paid advertising.
 You can use your same primary creative/keywords/landing page with just some slight resizing (see links below for sizing guides).
 Ensure you create UTM tags so you can determine the source of the traffic and leads.
 Here’s a handy UTM generator.

 Google Ads is primarily a numbers game – the more money you spend, the more impressions, the more clicks, the more conversions.
 Right?